kamsar/generator-habitat/README.md

 Prerequisite: Install a Sitecore instance with SIM.
 Use the version Habitat currently supports.
 You may use any hostname and path.
 You also need Git.

-Then cd to where you want to install Habitat (make a new folder for your repository) and generate your new Habitat project:
+Then cd to where you want to install Habitat (make a new folder for your repository) and generate your new Habitat project from an **administrative** command prompt:

 ```bash
 cd path\to\myNewHabitat